b0inbot/atosgi/README.md

 ### Usage

-The main rules are "bnd", "bundles", "launcher".
+The main rules are "bnd", "bundles".

 "bnd" is used for applying bnd rules to a java\_library target.
 The output of the bnd rule is an OSGI bundle that can be deployed.

 "bundles" is used for grouping related OSGI bundles together in a single group.
 In documentation these are called Bundle Groups (see below).

-\[TODO\] "launcher" is used for connecting your bundle groups to a bazel target which can be run to launch OSGI applications.

 See [examples/hello/BUILD](examples/hello/BUILD) for annotated usage.